indraneel207/RABiTPy/documentation/stats.md

 ## Overview

-The `Stats` class in the Microbe Vision package is responsible for analyzing particle motion and calculating speed distributions.
+The `Stats` class in the RabtPy package is responsible for analyzing particle motion and calculating speed distributions.
 It provides functionality to calculate mean speeds, fit distributions, and save the analyzed data.

 ## Workflow